-Physical gold can play an important role in a well-diversified retirement portfolio, however, there are certain guidelines involved that must be considered if you want to take advantage of the full benefits such a setup can offer.
-Physical gold can’t be added to just any retirement account.
+Physical gold can play an important role in a well-diversified retirement portfolio, however, there are certain gold IRA rules involved that must be considered if you want to take advantage of the full benefits such a setup can offer.
+IRA-eligible gold can’t be added to just any retirement account.
 It usually needs to be incorporated into a Self-Directed IRA, one of the few individual retirement accounts that doesn't limit you to only traditional paper assets.
-Take advantage of everything a Self-Directed IRA can offer with these easy to understand guidelines.
+Take advantage of everything a gold backed IRA can offer with these easy to understand gold IRA guidelines.
 They’ll help you maximize your retirement strategy, better avoid tax penalties, and stay in control of your precious metals until the day you retire.

 Choose your gold wisely.